DFreyerPereira/imageRename/README.md

 # imageRename
-takes a bunch of images with different names but a common file format and renames them sequentially.
+takes a bunch of images with different names, generates a common file format and renames them sequentially.